 Upon payment completion, the new activation code will either be sent to you via email

 or will be shown on the screen.
-You may also call the office during business hours and receive your activation code on certain circumstances.
+You may also call the office during business hours and receive your activation code under certain circumstances.

 3.Enter the new password in the machine.
 Upon

-entering, a sign should come up saying “Activation Accepted.”
+entering, a sign should come up saying “Password Accepted.”
 This completes

 the process and returns you to the main screen.